 So as we go through the existing studies, please keep this limitation in mind.

-plant-based vs. western diets
+plant-based vs. western diets for women with PCOS

 The first study recruited 225 women with PCOS and 345 women without PCOS to serve as the control group (Shahdadian et al. 2019).
 All participants were recruited from the Isfahan Fertility and Infertility Center or the Shahid Beheshti Hospital of Obstetrics and Gynecology in Iran.